strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-pilot.md

 1. On the dashboard, select **Prepare pilot**.
 2. On the **Apps** tab, review the apps that need your input.
 3. For each app, select the app name and then, in the information pane, review the recommendation and select the upgrade decision.
-If you choose **Review in progress** or **Unable**, then devices with this app will not be upgraded during the deployment.
+If you choose **Not reviewed** or **Unable**, then devices with this app will not be upgraded during the deployment.
 4. Repeat this review for drivers, Office apps, and Office add-ins by using those tabs.

 {INSERT GENERAL INFO ON RISK AND HEALTH--XLINK TO SUBTOPICS?}